pradnyoday/agbi_pharma/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Create a new database in phpmyadmin and enter the database.
-Then database pharmarket_portal.sql
+Then import pharmarket_portal.sql

 Make migrations inside projects folder and then run server